-If you’re already a chess lover, the following article should make you feel awesome about your favorite game.
-If you’re not, this article might just motivate you to start.
-Here's 10 ways that chess can actually make you smarter.
+If you’re already a chess lover, this article will open your eyes to all the wonderful things it's doing for your brain.
+If you’re not yet, it might just motivate you to start.
+So, with that said, here are 10 ways that chess can actually make you smarter...

 1. Chess can raise your IQ